andrewagrahamhodges/man_ads_java_less_client/README.md

 ## Acknowledgements

-This version of MAN ADS Client does not support desktop integration, Only Java Client Supports thats Feature (Microsoft Windows and Linux)
+This version of MAN ADS Client does not support Desktop Integration Feature, Only MAN ADS Java Client Supports Desktop Integration Feature (Microsoft Windows and Linux Only)

-## supported platforms
+## Supported Platforms

 ### Linux